-This report is part of the Work Package 10 (WP10) and outlines the SAFETY4RAILS Dissemination and Communication Plan.
-The purpose of the WP10 - titled Communication, Dissemination, Exploitation and Training Activities - communication and dissemination activities are to ensure efficient communication, create project visibility and to reach various target groups also with results from the project.
+This report is part of the Work Package 10 (WP10) and is the first update of the SAFETY4RAILS Dissemination and Communication Plan that was submitted in M3 (December 2020).
+The purpose of the WP10 - titled Communication, Dissemination, Exploitation and Training Activities - communication and dissemination activities is to ensure efficient communication, create project visibility and to reach various target groups also with results from the project.
 The overall objectives of WP10 Communication, Dissemination, Exploitation and Training Activities are: